codeyourweb/irma/README.md

 i plan to enhance _IRMA_ functionalities with network based detection & analysis.

 Further versions may contains:
-* The ability to create a proxy
-* Complete or selected network packets dump
 * SNORT/Suricata rules analysis
-* Improved detection of system behaviors
 * Transfer of analysis results to a SIEM
 * Agent management platform - Command and control ability